getodk/docs/odk2-src/survey-form-processing.rst

 The Survey database layer is a fairly thin wrapper around the `odkData` object.
 It maintains a cache of all of the field values in the referenced instanceId (row) within the current form.
 This cache is synchronously referenced and modified within the presentation layer and asynchronously updated via calls to the `odkData` object.
 In general, these asynchronous writes occur during lose-focus event processing.

-Additionally, it maintains a copy of the properties of that table (e.g., display name of the table and display names of the fields) and a description of the field types in the database table (the table definition).
+Additionally, it maintains a copy of the properties of that table (for example, display name of the table and display names of the fields) and a description of the field types in the database table (the table definition).
 These are returned via the `odkData` object.
 This information is used within Survey to enable formulas to refer to field values either via their `elementPath` or via the database column in which they are stored (`elementKey`).
 A prime example of this is a *geopoint*.
 If the name of the *geopoint* field is `mylocation` then the individual `latitude`, `longitude`, etc. values are maintained within the cache as individual keys within a `mylocation` object -- you can refer to them naturally as `mylocation.latitude`, `mylocation.longitude`, etc. This is the `elementPath` representation of these fields.
 However, within the database layer, these are stored as individual columns with column names of `mylocation_latitude`, `mylocation_longitude` etc. That is the `elementKey` representation.
 A similar transformation occurs for file attachments and any user-defined complex data type (multi-valued prompts).
 Simple select-multiple prompts, which manipulate arrays of values, have an `elementPath` representation within the cache as a Javascript array of selected values.
 Within the database layer, their `elementKey` representation is a JSON serialization of this array (in contrast, select-multiple prompts that reference linked tables would not store their selections in the dominant data table but rely upon filter conditions and storing a (foreign) key in the subordinate table, or in an association table, to establish their linkage).

 The support this synchronous cache and this data abstraction, the main entry points for this layer can be divided into 4 sections: